 - No Action Alternative: No change to existing biological resources. - Alternative 1: Impacted vegetation would consist of maintained grasses and shrubs.
 Impacts on wildlife habitat would be negligible.
 Invasive plant species are not known to be present in the affected areas.
 Noise and disturbance impacts on wildlife, including protected species, would be temporary and minor.
-Activities would not further threaten the existence of any protected species or critical habitats and would not be expected to result in take of migratory birds or bald eagles.
+Activities may affect, but are not likely to adversely affect, threatened species, nor would the activities result in the incidental take of migratory birds or bald eagles.